Packaging & Logistics

 • ≥50% reduction in CO2 emissions (Scope 3) by 2030

-We have set ourselves the goal of reducing Scope 3 emissions, which mainly come from transport, production and raw material extraction, by at least 30% by 2030 (in comparison to 2018).
+We have set ourselves the goal of reducing Scope 3 emissions, which come from upstream transports (scope 3.4), by at least 50% by 2030 (in comparison to 2019 ).
 These emissions account for over 90% of emissions across the company's value chain.
 For this reason, we strive to reduce our transport-related emissions, for example by continuously optimizing transport flows and working closely with our transport service providers, thereby limiting our impact on the environment.

 Sustainable development in the field of plastic packaging